Kyrio vs Joon: Which Family App Fits Better?

 What does Kyrio have that Joon does not?

-Kyrio combines chore gamification with the broader household toolkit — meal planner, movie night, subscription tracker, family message board, and AI assistance — on a usable free tier.
+Kyrio combines chore gamification with the broader household toolkit — meal planner, movie night, subscription tracker, and family message board — on a usable free tier, and it connects to AI assistants like Claude or Cursor via its MCP server (beta).
 Joon tends to specialise in one or two of these areas.

 Is Kyrio free?